tedneward/Azgaarnoth/Classes/PaleMaster/Twilight.md

 ```
 def level6(npc):
-    npc.defer(lambda npc: npc.actions.append("***Fearful Touch ({'' if npc.levels('Pale Master') < 12 else '2/' if npc.levels('Pale Master') < 17 else '3/'}Recharges on long rest).*** When you hit a creature with a melee spell attack from your Undead Graft, you can instill irrational terror.
+    npc.defer(lambda npc: npc.actions.append(f"***Fearful Touch ({'' if npc.levels('Pale Master') < 12 else '2/' if npc.levels('Pale Master') < 17 else '3/'}Recharges on long rest).*** When you hit a creature with a melee spell attack from your Undead Graft, you can instill irrational terror.
 The target takes an additional 2d8 necrotic damage and must succeed on a Wisdom saving throw (DC {8 + npc.proficiencybonus() + npc.INTbonus()} ) or become frightened for 1 minute.
 A creature frightened in this manner must take the Dash action and move away from you by the safest available route on each of its turns.
 If there is nowhere to move, the creature stays in its current location, but takes 2d8 necrotic damage.") )
 ```

 ## Insatiable Horror